stolostron/search-collector/readme.md

 1. Fork the `search-collector` repository.
 2. Clone your fork.
 3. Set upstream origin with the following command: `git remote add upstream git@github.com:open-cluster-management/search-collector.git`
 4. Make your edits.
-Test locally with `make test` before creating a pull request to ensure smooth merging
+Test locally with `make test` before creating a pull request to ensure smooth merging :smile:
 5. Push your new commits to your personal fork with the following command: `git push origin`
 6. Create a pull request from your personal fork again the upstream `search-collector` main branch

-Rebuild: 2021-07-22
+Rebuild: 2021-07-29